Microsoft victory in overseas email seizure case is upheld

 The case attracted significant attention from technology and media companies concerned that a ruling for the government could jeopardize the privacy of customers, and make them less likely to use cloud services if they thought data could be seized.

-In the July decision, Circuit Judge Susan Carney said Microsoft could not be forced to turn over emails sought for a narcotics case, but stored on a server in Dublin, Ireland.

-Though Microsoft is based Washington state, Carney said the emails were beyond the reach of domestic search warrants under the Stored Communications Act, a 1986 federal law viewed by many technology companies and privacy rights supporters as outdated.

-Its position was supported by dozens of technology and media companies including Amazon.com, Apple, CNN, Fox News Network, National Public Radio and Verizon Communications, as well as the American Civil Liberties Union and U.S. Chamber of Commerce.
+Microsoft's position was supported by dozens of technology and media companies including Amazon.com, Apple, CNN, Fox News Network and Verizon Communications, as well as the American Civil Liberties Union and U.S. Chamber of Commerce.

 But Tuesday's dissenters said it should not matter where the emails were stored because Microsoft was a U.S. company.